 - Grant Wilson: Lead investigator and co-founder of TAPS

-- Steve Gonsalves: Technical Manager who also analyzes evidence
+- Steve Gonsalves: Lead Investigator and Technical Manager who also analyzes evidence

-- Brian Harnois: Former Tech Manager and analyst who is now part of the Ghost Hunters International cast
+- Brian Harnois: Former Tech Manager and analyst who later joined the cast of the spinoff, Ghost Hunters International

 - Dustin Pari: Investigator

 - Donna LaCroix: Former Case Manager/Researcher moved on as an investigator for Ghost Hunters International